QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 <div class="row row-cols-md-2 mt-4"><div>

+<p class="text-center">💥 Attacks and vulnerabilities 💥</p>

 **Sniffing**: without or with a weak encryption, an actor can listen to exchanged packets, to learn more about the network architecture, and to find the weak point.

 **Spoofing**: an actor can usurp another machine identity to fake messages coming from the victim

 **Tampering**: without integrity checks, an actor can tamper with messages without the sender/receiver being aware of it
-</div><div>

 **MITM** (Man-in-the-middle): an actor intercepts communications and modify or manipulate the data being transmitted.

-**Firewalls**: it's important that the firewall has good access control rules and both the rules and the firewall are up-to-date.

 **Password**: we must ensure that administrators/managers do not use weak/compromised passwords.
+</div><div>

+<p class="text-center">👉 Solutions or tools 👈</p>

+**Firewalls**: firewall are used to block/allow some traffic based on rules.
+It's important that the access control rules are well crafted.
+Both the rules and the firewall must be up-to-date.

+**Traffic mirroring**: this feature is available on many network switches.
+It allows us to copy the incoming and ongoing traffic to a monitored device such as a network analyzer or an IDS.

+➡️ See the SPAN function on some Cisco switches.
+See also NetFlow to collect and analyze network traffic data.

+➡️ Network or protocol analyzers: Wireshark, tcpdump...
 </div></div>

 <hr class="sep-both">